You may have heard that selling covered calls can increase earnings from stocks.

 Annualizing Covered Call Income

-Since this covered call was exercised, Susie’s investment savings was tied up in this trade for only 42 days.
-So, we can logically annualize this return.
+Since this covered call was exercised, Susie’s investment capital was tied up in this trade for only 42 days, so we can logically annualize this return.

 Doing so equates to an approximate 30% return a year before commissions and potential taxes.